 When taking a decision about downloading an app, 90% of users take into account its rating, 79% the reviews and 4 of every 10 people consider the reviews same or even more important as the recommendations from friends.

-High average rating is at the same time a sign and a key component of app’s success.
-With more than 7,5 million apps in the stores, breaking through the crowd and convincing a user to download is not such an easy task.
+High average rating is at the same time a sign and a key component of success.
+With more than 7,5 million products in the stores, breaking through the crowd and convincing a user to download is not such an easy task.
 The top apps and games were found to have at least 4-star rating, both for current version and cumulative.
 On average, the rating of the top iOS apps is 3,81 stars and for Android it is 4,16 stars.

 Lesson #1: Embrace any kind of feedback

 Your product will not always have only positive reviews.
-Users are different and some of their ratings and reviews can seem confusing and frustrating to app developers:
+Users are different and some of their ratings and reviews can seem confusing and frustrating to developers:

 The right way to react on negative feedback is not to take it personally, but rather treat it as a support ticket.
 Keep calm – it is impossible to satisfy everyone, so the best you can do is to prevent getting negative ratings and encourage more positive ones.